 “Into your hands, Lord, we put each day, all that we do and all that we say.”

 Religious Education at Runnymede is based on the national scheme ‘Come and See.’
 Religious education recognises and enables a dialogue at many levels.
-There are three main questions that are to be answered by all the children from Preschool to Year 6:
+There are three main questions that are to be answered by all the children from Reception to Year 6:

 “Where do I come from?”
 “Who am I?”
 “Why am I here?”

 RE takes up 10% of the curriculum, but is not totally confined to lesson time.
 RE permeates the whole life and ethos of the school.
 The whole school explores the same theme but from different aspects, through year group topics on a one year cycle.
 This enables the children to celebrate their new experiences and understanding together whatever their age.

 The children will 'Explore' the topic in a way appropriate to their age range.
 Then they will come to the heart of the process, where they will 'Reveal' the Christian understanding of the mystery of God and human life as expressed in the person, life and gospel of Jesus Christ.
 The children will then 'Respond' to their new knowledge and understanding by celebrating together.